 - Another definition of organizational change management is “a systematic process that mitigates risks and leverages change as a resource to create success” (from the HBR article, “Managing Risks: A New Framework” by Robert S. Kaplan and Anette Mikes).

-- According to Prosci (Procsci OCM Studies), in three of the last five change management best practices studies, the use of a structured approach to change management was cited as the second greatest contributor to success (behind only active and visible executive sponsorship).
+- According to Prosci (Prosci OCM Studies), in three of the last five change management best practices studies, the use of a structured approach to change management was cited as the second greatest contributor to success (behind only active and visible executive sponsorship).

 - An effective change management program will help mitigate risk and can be “sold” with this understanding.